 Placement of your refrigeration system depends on several factors, such as size of your space, and building requirements.
 There are three mounting options for your refrigeration system: top mount, side mount, and remote.
 No matter which option you choose, it is recommended to have a qualified technician come to install your refrigeration system to ensure it is installed properly.

-Top Mount: Top mounted refrigeration systems are self-contained and pre-assembled, so these units are ready to go out of the box.
-Some manufacturers design the refrigeration systems to be flush to the interior, so that the evaporator coil doesn’t infringe on the usable interior space of the walk-in.
+Top Mount: Top-mounted refrigeration systems are self-contained and pre-assembled, so these units are ready to go out of the box.
+Some manufacturers design refrigeration systems to be flush to the interior so that the evaporator coil doesn’t infringe on the usable interior space of the walk-in.
 When used on indoor walk-ins, heat is discharged from the compressor, which can create added stress on your HVAC.

 Side Mount: Side mount systems have many similarities to top mounted systems, but are bolted onto the side wall of the walk-in.
 Side mount is an option when you have low ceiling that won’t fit a top mount.
 However, because of the location of the system, interior shelf space can be reduced due to the location of the evaporator coil.

 Remote: Remote systems are less expensive than top or side mounted systems.
 They are designed to sit outside of the building, which helps in situations where space is needed for ventilation of your walk-in refrigerator.